 iii.
 “God’s mercy to his erring and repentant children will be shown in converting the results of their sin into the fires of their purification.”
 (Meyer)

 b.
-That Uriah’s wife bore to David: Though Uriah was dead and David was legally married to Bathsheba, the Biblical writer still refered to Bathsheba as Uriah’s wife.
+That Uriah’s wife bore to David: Though Uriah was dead, and David was legally married to Bathsheba, the biblical writer still referred to Bathsheba as Uriah’s wife.
 This is because when the child was conceived Uriah was alive and Bathsheba was Uriah’s wife.
 It is God’s way of saying, “Uriah’s death and the subsequent marriage doesn’t make everything alright.”

 c.
 David therefore pleaded with God for the child: David was right to take the announcement of God’s judgment as an invitation to earnestly seek His mercy.
 When God’s judgment is announced or present, we shouldn’t receive it passively or fatalistically.
 We should cry out to God in repentance and ask for His grace and mercy.

 d.
-David fasted . . . the child died: This shows that extraordinary prayer and fasting does not change God’s mind.
+David fasted…. the child died: This shows that extraordinary prayer and fasting do not change God’s mind.
 It put David in the right place to receive what he must from God, but it did not “force” God to change His plan.

 i.
 Extraordinary prayer and fasting are not tools to get whatever we want from God.
 They are demonstrations of radical submission and surrender to God’s power and will.

 e.
 He went into the house of the LORD and worshiped: This shows that David’s extraordinary prayer and fasting were answered.
 He had a sense of peace when the child died, knowing he did all he could to seek God’s mercy in a time of chastisement.